Mmark94/Mmark94/README.md

 ### Hi there, I'm Marco 👋

-#### I got a PhD in Synthetic Biology and Bioinformatics at the University of Manchester
+#### I am a graduate PhD student in Bioinformatics and Biotechnology from the University of Manchester.
-My interests are: Evolutionary Biology, Synthetic Biology, Systems Biology, Bioinformatics, Machine Learning, Math, Chaos Theory, Chess.
+I am driven by a passion for using my knowledge and skills to drive research and innovation at the intersection of biology and technology.
+My research interests include Evolutionary Biology, Synthetic Biology, and Machine Learning, and I am always looking for ways to apply these disciplines to solve real-world problems.

+In my free time, I enjoy delving into the worlds of math and chaos theory, as well as indulging my love of chess.
+I am excited to connect with like-minded professionals and explore new opportunities in these fields.

 Skills: Python / Bash / R / perl